mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 This is a bit odd.
 What's going on?
 When looking at it more closely it makes sense.
 This is in fact great.
 It shows us that many parts are still missing for a full integration of all components.
 The text 'Retrieves the latest entry of the blog.' is returned by the function `repo-get-latest` of the _blog-repo_ facade.
 Since it defines no explicit return it will implicitly return the only element in the function, which here is the docstring.
 But later, in the controller, the return of the `repo-get-latest` is expected to be a `cons` (the error says LIST, but a list is a list of `cons` elements) but apparently it is no `cons`.
 So when trying to access elements of the `cons` with `car` or `cdr` we will see this error.
 This tells us that there is still quite a bit of work left.
 We will later fix the integration test without fully implementing the _blog-repo_.
-This blog post has already grown too large, so we'll shortcut this part later.

-<a name="blog-feature_ctrl-update-asd"></a>*Updating ASDF*
+<a name="blog-feature_ctrl-update-asd"></a>*Updating the ASDF system*

 Also a good time to bring the ASDF system up-to-date.
 Add all the new files and library dependencies.
 Add the _src/views/blog.lisp_ component similarly as we added the _controller_ component.
 Also add _src/blog-repo.lisp_.
 It should be defined before the _view_ and the _controller_ definitions due to the direction of dependency.
 Also add _local-time_ library dependency.